-We work with traditional landowners and community residents combining traditional and modern burning practices to protect lives, assets, sacred sites and native plants and animals from out-of-control wildfires.
-Carbon credits are being earned into the bargain.
+We work with traditional landowners and community residents to combine traditional and modern burning practices to protect lives, assets, sacred sites and native plants and animals from out-of-control wildfires, and in some areas to generate carbon credits.

 Our vast region, from the dry spinifex sandplains in the south to the savannahs of the north, was partly shaped by nomadic Aboriginal people as they traversed their country, hunting, gathering and burning as they went.

 From early last century, as Aboriginal people settled in remote communities, vegetation that used to burn regularly grew unchecked across massive expanses of remote country, resulting in out-of-control fires during the hot season.

 Our rangers and other land management staff work with Aboriginal people to protect human life, community assets, sacred sites and the biodiversity of more than 417,000 square kilometres of Aboriginal land from the devastating effects of these wildfires.

 They combine the traditional owners’ age-old knowledge of fire with current fire management techniques and equipment, working with fire agencies, neighbours, Territory and local government and other bodies.

 Our fire management program creates benefits that go beyond fuel reduction and the resulting fire mitigation.
 It gives traditional owners continued access to remote areas so they can maintain their cultural and spiritual obligations to their country.
 For example, aerial prescribed burning is an opportunity for elders to visit remote cultural sites and teach younger family members about these places, critical for their sustained observance and thus protection.